acidstout/iq-block-country-lite/README.md

 - Nothing

 ##  No tracking
 The original plugin had a tracking feature, which could be enabled (disabled by default).
-Tracking features as well as the Webence API has been completely removed.
+Tracking features as well as the Webence API have been completely removed.

 ## Use of caching plugins
 Please note that many of the caching plugins are not compatible with this plugin.
 The nature of caching is that a dynamically build web page is cached into a static page.
 If a visitor is blocked this plugin sends header data where it supplies info that the page should not be cached.
 Many plugins however disregard this info and cache the page or the redirect.
 Resulting in valid visitors receiving a message that they are blocked.
 This is not a malfunction of this plugin.